femijomacs/testing/README.md

 ## Project Structure

 This structure diagram show all directories and specific files of interest.
-It captures ALL files present in the architecture of this project.
+It captures ALL files present in the architecture of this project except for 'docs directory', where the name of each file explains its purpose.

     .
     ├── .github                                      # Contains GitHub Actions Related sources